digitalcredentials/vc-test-fixtures/listOfTestVCs.md

 * A 'Click to see copyable raw json' option that opens a collapsed view of the raw JSON for the VC, intended for pasting into VerifierPlus and the Learner Credential Wallet.
 * A 'raw url' intended for pasting into VerifierPlus.
+* An 'Open Directly in VerifierPlus' option that opens the credential directly in VerifierPlus.
 * A QR containing the same 'raw url', intended to be scanned from the Learner Credential Wallet or VerifierPlus.

 ### Notes